IamWheelze/Game1/README.md

-Started creating games on python for the firdt time today
+Started creating games on python for the first time today